laravel/docs/eloquent-relationships.md

 <a name="custom-polymorphic-types"></a>
 ### Custom Polymorphic Types

-By default, Laravel will use the fully qualified class name to store the type of the related model.
-For instance, given the one-to-many example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Models\Post` or `App\Models\Video`, respectively.
-However, you may wish to decouple your database from your application's internal structure.
-In that case, you may define a "morph map" to instruct Eloquent to use a custom name for each model instead of the class name:
+By default, Laravel will use the fully qualified class name to store the "type" of the related model.
+For instance, given the one-to-many relationship example above where a `Comment` model may belong to a `Post` or a `Video` model, the default `commentable_type` would be either `App\Models\Post` or `App\Models\Video`, respectively.
+However, you may wish to decouple these values from your application's internal structure.

+For example, instead of using the model names as the "type", we may use simple strings such as `post` and `video`.
+By doing so, the polymorphic "type" column values in our database will remain valid even if the models are renamed:

     use Illuminate\Database\Eloquent\Relations\Relation;

     Relation::morphMap([
-        'posts' => 'App\Models\Post',
+        'post' => 'App\Models\Post',
-        'videos' => 'App\Models\Video',
+        'video' => 'App\Models\Video',
     ]);

-You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.
+You may register the `morphMap` in the `boot` function of your `App\Providers\AppServiceProvider` class or create a separate service provider if you wish.

-> {note} When adding a "morph map" to your existing application, every morphable `*_type` column value in your database that still contains a fully-qualified class will need to be converted to its "map" name.

-You may determine the morph alias of a given model at runtime using the `getMorphClass` method.
+You may determine the morph alias of a given model at runtime using the model's `getMorphClass` method.
 Conversely, you may determine the fully-qualified class name associated with a morph alias using the `Relation::getMorphedModel` method:

     use Illuminate\Database\Eloquent\Relations\Relation;

     $alias = $post->getMorphClass();

     $class = Relation::getMorphedModel($alias);

+> {note} When adding a "morph map" to your existing application, every morphable `*_type` column value in your database that still contains a fully-qualified class will need to be converted to its "map" name.

 <a name="dynamic-relationships"></a>
 ### Dynamic Relationships